brav0charlie/docker-dnsmasq/README.md

 2. Starting in this directory, run `docker-compose up -d docker-compose.yml` to build & start the container.

 ## Configuration
 It's strongly recommended that you read the dnsmasq docs (http://www.thekelleys.org.uk/dnsmasq/doc.html) and visit the main site for more information on dnsmasq.
-While not entirely necessary, as the documentation below pretty well spells out the basics, it will give you a better understanding of how dnsmasq works it's magic.
+While not entirely necessary, as the documentation below pretty well spells out the basics, it will give you a better understanding of how dnsmasq works its magic.

 The four files provided in the `config` folder make up the core of our configuration.